Deluvianvortex/galmapedit/README.md

 There may be other unreported bugs.

-Version 1.1: I found a horrible bug and fixed it so hopefully the thing won't crash on people anymore lol
+Version 1.1: I found a horrible bug and fixed it so hopefully the thing won't crash on people anymore lol Version 1.2: Rewrote the sorting algorithm so that its less confusing to read and also works now
+             You can now add and remove asteroids in all levels of the hierarchy Comets now have descriptions
+             You still cannot edit the information in the editor window (coming soon) but it does appear properly now